dimk1301/Guides/supply-chain-security.md

 1. [What is MCP, and why does this matter for security](#1-what-is-mcp-and-why-does-this-matter-for-security)
 2. [Prerequisites](#2-prerequisites)
 3. [Glossary](#3-glossary)
-4. [Step 1 — Vet and configure your MCP servers](#4-step-1--vet-and-configure-your-mcp-servers) (Linux hands-on steps, VS Code & Eclipse configuration, local-server compromise, scope minimization)
+4. [Step 1 — Vet and configure your MCP servers](#4-step-1--vet-and-configure-your-mcp-servers) (Linux hands-on steps, VS Code & Eclipse configuration, local-server compromise, scope minimization, OWASP-mapped scanners)
 5. [Step 2 — Set your Golden Constraints (agent guardrails)](#5-step-2--set-your-golden-constraints-agent-guardrails)
 6. [What a depscan report looks like](#6-what-a-depscan-report-looks-like)
 7. [The Remediation Workflow (6 phases)](#7-the-remediation-workflow-6-phases)